-- To learn how to make measurements, read "A Quick Tour" on page 1-6. - If your measuring grating based devices, read "Measuring Grating Devices" on page 1-13. - To learn about chromatic dispersion theory, refer to "Chromatic Dispersion-theory and management" on page 7-8.
-Also, refer to Fiber Optic Test and Measurement a Hewlett-Packard1 Professional Book available from Prentice Hall (ISBN 0-13-534330-5). - To learn about available support options, refer to "Agilent Technologies Support and Maintenance" on page 5-18. - The Agilent 86037B system uses the Windows NT®2 operating system.
-To learn about Windows NT, refer to your Microsoft®3 Windows NT User's Guide.
+- To learn how to make stepped test measurements, read "A Quick Tour" on page 1-5. - To learn about swept preview measurements, read "Using Swept Preview Mode" on page 1-9. - If you are measuring grating based devices, read "Measuring Filter Devices" on page 1-15. - To learn about chromatic dispersion theory, refer to "Chromatic Dispersion-theory and management" on page 7-8.
+Also, refer to Fiber Optic Test and Measurement, a Hewlett-Packard Professional Book available from Prentice Hall (ISBN 0-13-534330-5). - To learn about available support options, refer to "Agilent Technologies Support and Maintenance" on page 5-18. - The 86037C system uses the Windows NT®\ operating system.
+To learn about Windows NT, refer to your Microsoft®† Windows NT User's Guide.